 The minimum investment amount is $500, and the fee is quite low, at 0.25% for the savings account.
-The fund invests in diversified stock, bonds, and ETFs.
+The fund invests in diversified stocks, bonds, and ETFs.

 The Lending Club Corp was started in 2007 by a group of financial experts as a premier player in the P2P lending market.
 Lending Club is a major online marketplace that helps connect borrowers and lenders directly.
 The total value of loans issued by the firm as of March 2018 amounted to more than $35 billion, making it one of the biggest online lending platforms.